openconfig/reference/rpc/gnmi/gnmi-specification.md

 In practice, it is not recommended to mix atomic and non-atomic notifications for the same prefix, as it can lead to unexpected behavior, as noted above.

+This behavior of mixing atomic / non-atomic notifications is unpleasant enough that in OpenConfig, it is explicitly disallowed: if a path is marked atomic in the OpenConfig schema (via `oc-ext:telemetry-atomic`), the server MUST always send atomic updates for that path and MUST NOT send non-atomic updates that would break the atomic baseline.

+Since gNMI is schema-agnostic, mixing atomic and non-atomic notifications for the same prefix may be acceptable under other schemas, but implementors should be aware of the client-side complexity this creates.

+#### Delete Notifications and Atomic Flag

+A `Notification` that contains `delete` entries MAY be marked as atomic, though it has no affect on the handling of deletes, which should proceed as normal.
+If a notification deletes leaves that were previously sent atomically, then the entire atomic container is deleted.
+As such, when the server sends deletes it SHOULD send them with the same prefix as the atomic container to avoid unexpected behavior.

 #### The Importance of Prefix Scope

 Because implicit deletion is bound strictly to the declared prefix, the structural choice of the prefix fundamentally changes the parsing behavior.